BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that make data conversions that you can use inside BizTalk Mapper.
+This library includes a suite of functoids for data conversions that you can use in BizTalk Mapper.

 This functoid allows you to convert a traditional date (Human Readable Date) into a Unix date (Epoch Date).